Trade directory · Los Angeles metro · California

 Inspection Schedule

 No routine inspections for standard painting.
-Lead-safe work practices inspections required for pre-1978 properties.
-Commercial projects may require final inspection per permit conditions.
+Lead-safe work practices subject to EPA inspection.
+Commercial projects may require final inspection by local building department before occupancy approval.

 §4